jeremykpark/aiq-mem0ai-config-samples/README.md

 ## Installation plan

 Once these files copied into your plugin folder, you'll have to reload to plugin.
 You can call these configuration by using the following commands:

+Go to the plugin main folder, and install like any workflow:

+uv install -e .

+To view if it is installed, use the command:

+aiq info components -q "memory"

+# How to use

+More information on using memory in agentiq can be found here:

 ## Links